Liyubov/mobility_analysis_openhumans/README.md

 # theoretical analysis of trajectories

+We also fit the distributions to CTRW model.
+Important properties of CTRW are r(t) and d(t) distributions of lengths of jumps and durations correspondingly.

+For more details look at code and papers here https://github.com/Liyubov/networks_random_walking More details are described for trajectories on networks:

+L. Tupikina, D.Grebenkov “Temporal and structural heterogeneities in networks” Applied network Journ.
+(2019)

+D.Grebenkov, L. Tupikina “Heterogeneous continuous time random walk”, link to Physical Rev. E Journal E 97, 012148 (2018)

-Analysis of other dataset of roughly a million individual displacements made here (work by D.Brockmann group)
+Analysis of other dataset of roughly a million individual displacements was made here (work by D.Brockmann group)

 http://rocs.hu-berlin.de/projects/wgproject/index.html